CIOs/CTOs Handbook to Set the IT Priorities Right for 2022

 IBM Db2 Mirror for IBM AS400 iSeries

-Mission-critical applications are likely to run 24/7 without any downtime.
+Mission-critical applications are needed to run 24/7 without any downtime.
 IBM Db2 Mirror for IBM as 400 iSeries is a high-level solution with active-active topology and provides zero Recovery Time Objective (RTO).
 The software ensures continuous accessibility of applications regardless of the obstacles.

-- Ensure constant availability of application
+- Ensure constant availability of AS400 applications.

-- In-built GUI for observing and handling the Db2 Mirror environment
+- In-built GUI for observing and handling the Db2 Mirror environment.

-- Supports systematic advancements
+- Supports systematic advancements.

-- No journaling needed
+- No journaling needed.

-- Allows active-active application positioning for load balancing
+- Allows active-active application positioning for load balancing.

-- Allows active-passive application arrangement for BI and query
+- Allows active-passive application arrangement for BI and query.

-- IBM as/400 iSeries technology provides cost-effective options for implementation
+- IBM as/400 iSeries technology provides cost-effective options for implementation.

 To bring the AS400 system up to today’s standards, it must be used with custom applications.
-Any feature and functional enhancement on AS400 help must come from a packaged app.
+Any feature and functional enhancement on AS400 must come from a packaged app.
 Moreover, AS400 applications must be programmed into the server before they are usable, i.e., it’s not plug-and-play.

 The latest generation of IBM iSeries and pSeries systems (eServer i5 and eServer p5 systems) are based on “Power5” technology, i.e., the 9th generation of IBM 64-bit processor technology.
 Power5 processors have proven features and functionality and leverage the tradition of virtualization and system-management to let organizations gain a high level of simplicity while performing business operations.

 Both technologies (eServer i5 and eServer p5 systems) feature “Micro-Partitioning” technology that allows one physical server to be fractionated into multiple virtual servers, making it an excellent platform for consolidation.
 The Virtualization Engine technology of IBM is also extended into the eServer family and allows companies to maintain service levels.

-IBM AS400 iSeries Virtualization Engine Technologies
+IBM AS400 Virtualization Engine Technologies

 IBM Director Multiplatform